shaoyucherish/Project3/README.md

     ## Summary of sample sizes: 1176, 1178, 1178, 1178, 1178
     ## Resampling results:
     ##
     ##   RMSE      Rsquared    MAE
-    ##   9079.444  0.0153692  3845.417
+    ##   9115.357  0.01349964  3780.3
     ##
     ## Tuning parameter 'mtry' was held constant at a value of 5.333333

-- Boosted Tree Model
+- **Boosted Tree Model**

-Here, we have fitted a random forest model which is chosen using the cross validation method.
-The RMSE value for the model is as shown below.
-Tuning parameters are n.trees, interaction.depth, shrinkage and n.minobsinnode.
+Moreover, we have fitted a boosted tree model which is another ensemble based-tree model.
+Boosted tree models are combination of two techniques: decision tree algorithms and boosting methods.
+It repeatedly fits many decision trees to improve the accuracy of the model.

 ``` r
 set.seed(111)